FullstackMari/libraryapp/README.md

 Routing
 Currently, routing requires improvement.
 Visiting localhost:3000 does not render content directly, though all three pages work as intended.
 The pages were renamed to:
-HOME – Main application interface
+HOME: Main application interface
-ONLINE RESOURCES – Contains curated external links HELP – Provides user assistance and guidance
+ONLINE RESOURCES: Contains curated external links
+HELP: Provides user assistance and guidance

 Search Component
 Search component is exported to the main page but is not fully functional.